 Please note: The regulatory examinations described in this handbook are for two divisions of Chinese medicine practitioner - acupuncturists and Chinese herbal medicine practitioners.
+The Board does not currently hold regulatory examinations for Chinese herbal medicine dispensers.

 Ahpra

 The Australian Health Practitioner Regulation Agency (Ahpra) is the national organisation responsible for implementing the National Registration and Accreditation Scheme (the National Scheme).